OHDSI/SelfControlledCaseSeries/cran-comments.md

-This release has 1 change and 1 bug fix (see NEWS.md)
+This release has 1 bug fix (see NEWS.md)

 There is an occasional NOTE about the installed package size.
 This appears to be because of large debugging symbols that appear in the C++ compiled code, and is beyond my control.